docker-community-leaders/community/pages/handbooks/docker101/docker101.md

 ---
 ## Docker101 Workshop Handbook

-### What is the purpose of this handbook?

-This is a community leader handbook to run Docker 101 workshop.
-This will cover every aspect of conducting workshop starting from setting up an event page till the completion of the successful workshop.
+This handbook will help you run a Docker 101 workshop from A to Z. This will cover every aspect of conducting workshop starting from setting up an event page till the completion of the successful workshop.

 ### Features of this workshop